Noake's Castle Street Brewery

 Blandy & Hawkins' Castle Brewery

 Blandy & Hawkins' Castle Brewery, officially at No 17 Castle Street, expanded out behind Nos 11-19 through a covered way through between this and No 15.
-The change from 138 Castle Street is probably due to a renumbering of the houses rather than a move.
+The change from 138 Castle Street was due to a renumbering of the houses in 1872.
 Thomas Hawkins was succeeded in the brewery by his son, Hugh , upon his death in 1893.
 Henry Bilson Blandy and Hugh Hawkins were joined there by the former's nephew, John Cecil Blandy, and it became the second most prominent brewery in Reading, with tied houses across the town and much of Berkshire.
 Eventually, however, the partners sold the company to Hugh's cousin, Edwin Black Hawkins, at the Newbury-Based Hawkins & Parfitt South Berkshire Brewery in 1910.
 Henry Bilson Blandy retired to Mertonford, a house he had had built for him in Wokingham in 1896, but JC Blandy remained as MD until 1913.
 Seven years later H & G Simonds bought the brewery and closed the Castle Street Brewery site.

 |© Nash Ford Publishing 2015.
 All Rights Reserved.|